the-fittest/serverless-step-function-sync/README.md

 `sls deploy stepFunctionSync --name [name of the step function]` or `serverless deploy stepFunctionSync --name [name of the step function]`.

+or

+`sls deploy stepFunctionSync --id [id of the step function]` or `serverless deploy stepFunctionSync --id [id of the step function]`.

 ## Example

 ### DynamoDb Table name